chrissnell/chefstarter/README.md

 # chefstarter
-Launch chef-client (or puppet, or...) remotely, with HTTP Basic Auth and TLS support.
+A cURL-able chef-client (or puppet, or...) launcher.
+Launch chef-client remotely with HTTP Basic Auth and TLS support.
 Written in Go.

 ## Why
 I run a technical operations team responsible for over 400 Linux instances that are provisioned by Chef.
 We regularly find ourselves needing to invoke a chef-client run manually across a large number of machines.
 Before `chefstarter`, we used [dsh](http://sourceforge.net/projects/dsh/) to SSH into the instances and kick off `chef-client`.
 This technique has several disadvanteges: